Supervisory Board and Executive Board

 D. (Denise) Koopmans (1962)

-Mrs Koopmans earned a master’s degree in law from Erasmus University Rotterdam and a (post-master’s) degree Real Estate Law from Radboud University Nijmegen.
-Between 1991 and 1998, Mrs Koopmans was chief legal officer at NBM-Amstelland (acquired by BAM in 2000).
+Mrs Koopmans earned a master’s degree in Law from Erasmus University Rotterdam and a (post master’s) degree Real Estate Law from Radboud University Nijmegen.
+Between 1991 and 1998, Mrs Koopmans was Chief Legal Officer at NBM-Amstelland (acquired by BAM in 2000).
 Afterwards, she has worked in various commercial and senior international leadership positions at Heerema Group, Altran Technologies and LexisNexis Group.
 Between 2011 and 2015 Mrs Koopmans was managing director of the Legal & Regulatory division of Wolters Kluwer in the Netherlands and director of the global business line for workflow solutions.
 Since 2015, Mrs Koopmans has focused on non-executive roles.
-Mrs Koopmans is a Dutch national and did not own shares in the Company’s capital per 31 December 2020.

-Other offices: member of the supervisory board of Swiss Post AG, member of the supervisory board of VGZ, non-executive director at Sanoma Corporation, lay judge (expert member) of the Companies and Business Court (Enterprise Division) of the Amsterdam Court of Appeal.
+Other offices: member of the supervisory board of Swiss Post AG, non-executive director at Sanoma Corporation, lay judge (expert member) at the Companies and Business Court (Enterprise Chamber), which is part of the Amsterdam Court of Appeal.

 Mrs Koopmans was appointed to the Supervisory Board in 2020.

 M.P.
 (Paul) Sheffield (1961)